patters-match/prism2-flashing/README.md

 # How to Upgrade Prism2 WiFi Card Firmware

 ## Why?
 Some old computers are limited to 16-bit PCMCIA slots, such as the Amiga A600 and A1200 systems.
-This restricts them to Wifi cards based on the early 802.11b standard which used WEP encryption.
-However, cards licensing the Intersil Prism2 hardware received firmware updates for WPA (TKIP), then later for WPA2 (CCMP, or AES encryption).
-This makes them quite useful since most access points will still support 802.11b clients provided they match the configured security requirements.
+This restricts them to Wifi cards based on the early 802.11b standard which used WEP (RC4) security standard.
+However, cards licensing the Intersil Prism2 hardware received firmware updates for WPA (TKIP), then later for WPA2 (CCMP/AES).
+This makes them quite useful since most access points will still support 802.11b radios provided they match the configured security requirements.
 There is a catch for Amiga users though - the card firmware cannot be updated using an Amiga.
-Old PC laptops with 16-bit compatible PCMCIA controllers are not so common any more.
+And 20+ year old PC laptops with 16-bit compatible PCMCIA controllers are not so common any more.

 ## Step 1 - Find an Old PC Laptop
 Somehow no matter the age or condition, laptops seem to cost at least £20 on eBay.
 The vast majority have no AC charger.
 Salvors systematically dispose of these, along with the hard disks.
 I had found a couple of Prism cards for around £12 each, so even paying £15-£20 for a laptop was probably too much for this task.